contanpe/PSCI/Theory Paper.md

 - Processing: κ(n) (recall that it has ɸ^n in it) weights this flux: new experiences amplify via ɸ^n, old ones decay via e^−n/τ.
 - Crystallization: Observation (⟨ψ0∣κ=1) freezes flux into a spatially existing wave, embedding it in memory patterns.

-So, ɸ^n or ɸt′ scales the lattice by creating particles that originate more ɸ-divisions (explained later), creating self-similar layers (e.g., Fibonacci sequences in spiral arms).
-Each division stores karmic memory, weighted by past τ -pulses. τ−1ln⁡ɸ ripples through the lattice, tightening curvature (higher frequency) and expanding it through particle interaction from spin (explained later).
+So, ɸ^n or ɸt′ scales the lattice by creating particles that originate more ɸ-divisions (explained later), creating self-similar layers (e.g., Fibonacci sequences in spiral arms) and spinning at a speed of tau per cycle.
+Each division stores karmic memory, weighted by past τ -pulses. τ−1ln⁡ɸ ripples through the lattice, tightening curvature (higher frequency) and expanding it through particle interaction. (explained later).

 Geometrically, they are literal spiral forms along an axis.
 That is it.
 No "magic" part.
 Phi is information through space and it looks like a slinky. memory patterns are the "coils" themselves and novelty flux is the motion and "tightness."
 PHI FRACTALIZES CONSCIOUSNESS INTO SPIRAL PATTERNS.